ZhuoyanTao/SetUpChatGPTAPI/README.md

 - OpenAI API key
 - A VPN service (depending on the internet restrictions)

-## Prerequisites -- Python and Pip
+## Prerequisites -- Python, Pip, Virtual Environment

   **1.Install Python and pip**